Accentaro/Black-Ops-6-AFK/README.md

    Install the required libraries: pip install -r requirements.txt

-3. **Image References**
-Ensure the cv references folder is installed.
-It contains the necessary reference images for in-game detection under cv references/in game/ and cv references/game results/
+2. **Game Settings**
+   - Set game to Fullscreen Exclusive
+   - Set game display to 1920x1080
+   - Set game Interaface custom hud to 'Mission Interface' for best results

-4. **Screen Resolution**
+3. **Screen Resolution**
 Ensure your screen resolution matches the coordinates used in the script.
 Modify the regions if needed.

 ## How to Use
 - Clone or download this repository.
 - Follow Prerequisites
-- Run the script: afk.py
+- Run the script: afk.py or GUI.py
 - Follow on-screen instructions to enable or disable mouse movements.

 ## Custom App Icon